lnxjedi/gopherbot/doc/README-dev.md

 ## Notes on Writing Documentation for Developers

-Gopherbot documentation is written in Markdown and processed by `mdbook` [found here](https://github.com/rust-lang/mdBook) to be published with [Github Pages](https://lnxjedi.github.io/gopherbot-doc).
+Gopherbot documentation is written in Markdown and processed by [`mdbook`](https://github.com/rust-lang/mdBook) to be published with [Github Pages](https://lnxjedi.github.io/gopherbot).

 These instructions are primarily for me (David Parsley) to remind me of the few steps in setting up a dev environment for writing Gopherbot documentation, which I primarily do on a Chromebook with Linux (Crostini) installed.